jimishol/Pioneerspacesim_trading_economy/README.md

 Sorry, I didn't hear.
 Did you say "vain hopes"?
 It will show.

-**A descriptive [preview](https://github.com/jimishol/Pioneerspacesim_trading_economy/blob/main/docs/economy_mod_preview/preview.md) and a gift irrelevant constellation mode is added.** If you use constelation mod remeber at options to change dense of stars, from the default 100, to 18.
+**A descriptive [preview](https://github.com/jimishol/Pioneerspacesim_trading_economy/blob/main/docs/economy_mod_preview/preview.md) and a gift irrelevant constellation mod is added.** If you use constelation mod remeber at options to change dense of stars, from the default 100, to 18.